 A pyrheliometer is a solar irradiance sensor (radiometer) that measures the direct beam radiation of the sun (Direct Normal Irradiance, DNI).
-Pyrheliometers differ from pyranometers that measures diffuse radiation (Global Horizontal Irradiance, GHI).
+Pyrheliometers differ from pyranometers that measure diffuse radiation (Global Horizontal Irradiance, GHI).
 Radiation scattered by atmospheric particles (e.g. clouds) or reflected off objects is diffuse radiation.
 In both cases, the SI units used are watts per square meter (W/m²).
 Our article on solar irradiance provides more information.

 How pyrheliometers measure DNI